Symposium examines Asia in transition and the role of middle powers

 Speaker: Professor Cheng-Chwee Kuik, National University of Malaysia

 He defined the current era not as one of unified middle power cooperation, but as a fluid and fragmented landscape of overlapping partnerships and coalitions.
-Rather than a single bloc of middle powers, the world is seeing multiple, issue-based and multi-layered collaborations across bilateral, minilateral, regional, and cross-regional levels.
+Rather than a single bloc of middle powers, he said the world is seeing multiple, issue-based and multi-layered collaborations across bilateral, minilateral, regional, and cross-regional levels.

-He argued that middle powers are defined less by size and more by agency, expressed through three dimensions: initiative (setting agendas rather than following great powers), institutionalisation (turning ideas into durable cooperative frameworks), and impact (shaping meaningful outcomes).
+Professor Kuik argued that middle powers are defined less by size and more by agency, expressed through three dimensions: initiative (setting agendas rather than following great powers), institutionalisation (turning ideas into durable cooperative frameworks), and impact (shaping meaningful outcomes).

 He also introduced a key distinction between “alliance-centric” and “alliance-allergic” states, noting: “We need to understand two types of middle powers today: alliance-centric and alliance-allergic—those who rely on alliances for security, and those who prefer cooperation without formal military alignment.”